cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

     By default, this is set to 60FPS.
 This increases the smoothness of gameplay, however it can cause some issues [(click here)](https://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild#Issues_arising_by_using_FPS.2B.2B_or_static_FPS.2B.2B).
 When these occur, simply set `Temporary 30FPS Limit` to `Enabled` until you've gotten beyond that point.
     {: .notice--info}

-    If you use a framerate above 72 FPS, set "Mode" to "Advanced Settings" and set "Menu Cursor Fix (Experimental)" to "Enabled At 72FPS And Higher (Recommended)", otherwise it will become difficult to use your cursor in any menus.
+    If you use a framerate above 72 FPS, set `Mode` to `Advanced Settings` and set `Menu Cursor Fix (Experimental)` to `Enabled At 72FPS And Higher (Recommended)`, otherwise it will become difficult to use your cursor in any menus.
     {: .notice--info}

 ---